spanuska/phq9-survey/README.md

     * Then I computed the score.
   7. Implemented conditional display of elements
     * I didn't want to display the score unless all questions were answered, so I added logic for that, then for displaying the therapist resources dependent on the score.
+  8. Added in tests, using Jest - these are a work in progress!
+    * While adding in tests, I had to do some reorganization of the code because I ran into an issue where I could successfully load the app in the browser, but was unable to run the tests OR I could successfuly run the tests, but was unable to load the app in the browser.
+Both are pretty important, so I incorporated Babelify and CommonJS syntax for requiring files; once that was configuring properly, I was able to run the test AND open the survey in the browser.

 ### User Stories
   * I am a patient and I want to take the PHQ-9 depression assessment on my phone, get my score, and an explanation of what that means.